awsdocs/incident-manager-user-guide/doc_source/getting-started.md

    After you choose **Create response plan**, the **Response plans** list console page opens\.

 After you've created a response plan, you can associate Amazon CloudWatch alarms or Amazon EventBridge events with the response plan\.
 This will automatically create an incident based on an alarm or event\.
-To learn more about incident creation, see [Incident creation](incident-creation.md)\.
+To learn more about incident creation, see [Creating incidents in Incident Manager](incident-creation.md)\.